Disability and development: our voices must be heard

 You might also like

-30SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-A disabled man with cancer has
+12SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
+The human rights watchdog has admitted

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • The sister of a disabled man who
+9SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world during the past week.
+This is the last round-up

-7SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-Work and pensions ministers have been
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
+The UK government appears to have become